-Please tell your graduate students about this grant opportunity.
-The Jones-Lovich Award in Southwestern Herpetology from the Herpetologists’ League is due Friday Jan 5, 2018 at 5 pm PST.
+Please tell your friends about this grant opportunity.
+The Jones-Lovich Award in Southwestern Herpetology from the Herpetologists’ League is due this Friday 4 December 2020 at 5 pm PST.
 One award will be given to fund $1000 for graduate research on any amphibian or reptile from the Southwestern US or Northwestern Mexico.
-Students that wish to apply must be HL members for 2018; they can join by going to http://herpetologistsleague.org/.
+Students that wish to apply must be HL members for 2021; they can join by going to http://herpetologistsleague.org/.
 Award requirements and cover sheet are here.
 Contact Carol Spencer firstname.lastname@example.org for more information if needed.

 We just wanted to provide a quick recap of some of the information regarding the JMIH which will be kicking off this week in New Orleans: